kachurovskiy/nanoels/h5/README.md

 - Disabled joystick axes are treated as neutral.
 Z and X inputs behave like proportional handwheel input for their matching machine axes.
 Y input adjusts pitch in modes that allow joystick pitch changes; when it is not used for pitch, Y moves the optional machine Y axis if `ACTIVE_Y` is enabled.
 Holding the button enables rapid motion for manual joystick moves
 - In `JOY` mode, use `ON`/`OFF` as the feed clutch.
 With feed off, Z/X deflection jogs the carriage or cross-slide normally.
 With feed on, Z/X deflection commands spindle-synchronized feed using the configured pitch magnitude.
 Pressing the joystick button while Z or X is deflected performs rapid movement.
 If `Button toggles ON/OFF` is enabled, a short button click while Z and X are neutral toggles the feed clutch.
 After the first feed engagement, `JOY` preserves the thread phase and waits for the correct spindle angle before later feed engagements.

+**WARNING:** disconnecting joystick when controller is powered on can lead to random movements due to floating analog inputs.

 Scale terminals aren't used in the code yet.

 ## Mounting options